Skip to content

 The assessment drives the design

-A SIL target comes out of the hazard analysis and a method such as LOPA or a risk graph.
+A SIL target comes out of the hazard analysis through LOPA or a risk graph.
 Specifying hardware before that target exists usually leads to rework and weak documentation.

 3